Dinner in America: Plot

-The next day, Simon and Patty make plans to demand an overdue paycheck from Mr. Hanley.
+Simon and Patty make plans to demand an overdue paycheck from Mr. Hanley.
 Derrick and Brandon come across them and beat up Simon.
 In a rage, Simon convinces a friend to lend him his truck.
-He goes home to retrieve a dead cat from Patty's front yard before tracking Derrick and Brandon down.
-Patty acts provocatively to throw them off as Simon knocks them unconscious, strips them, burns their tracksuits, and places the dead cat on their bodies.
+He goes home to retrieve a dead cat from Patty's front yard before tracking down Derrick and Brandon.
+Patty acts provocatively to distract them as Simon knocks them unconscious, strips them, burns their tracksuits, and places the dead cat on their bodies.
 The smoke alerts the other track athletes, who find them as Simon and Patty make their escape and drive away.
-They get the check from Mr. Hanley and eat lunch at a fast food restaurant.
-There, they kiss passionately.
-Simon and Patty spend the rest of the day on a date at an arcade.
-Simon breaks into a ticket machine to win Patty a desired stuffed teddy bear.
+They get the check from Mr. Hanley and eat lunch at a fast-food restaurant, where they kiss passionately.
+Simon and Patty spend the rest of the day on a date at an arcade, with Simon breaking into a ticket machine to win Patty a stuffed teddy bear.
 They return home and find the rest of Patty's family completely stoned.

 The following day, Simon prevents Patty from going to a job interview to be a dish cleaner and instead takes her to the basement of his mother's house.
-He tells her that he is John Q and proves it by giving her back her postcards.
+He tells her that he is John Q and proves it by returning her postcards.
 He praises her songwriting abilities.
 They have sex and later perform one of her songs.
 Her singing brings him to tears.
 Simon's family arrives home and invites the pair to dinner.
 When the family starts to criticize Simon and accuse him of being a drug addict, Patty confronts them, but they mistake her awkwardness for drug use.
 The family kicks them both out.
-When Patty asks Simon if he thinks she is retarded, he tells her to stop undervaluing herself because she is a "total punk rocker."
+Patty asks Simon if he thinks she is retarded, to which he tells her to stop undervaluing herself because she is a "total punk rocker."
 When Simon tells his music manager that he refuses to play with the Alliance, his band members decide to call the police and turn him in for a reward.
 Simon takes Patty on another date to a "secret" rock show.
 He sings one of her favorite songs, "Dinner in America," and dedicates the performance to her, cementing their relationship.
 The police arrest Simon as Sissy and Karen notice Patty kissing him before he goes.
-The trio decides to start a riot girl band.
-Sometime later, Patty reads a letter from Simon that includes a nude photo of his.
+The trio decides to start a riot grrrl band.
+Sometime later, Patty reads a letter from Simon that includes a nude photo of him.
 She punches a bully that calls her a retard, walks away, puts on a ski mask, and listens to the song she recorded with Simon.